oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

   * Minimum: 6 GB of ECC RAM
   * Recommended: 8 GB of ECC RAM

-* All ParaTime compute or client nodes:
+* Each Emerald, Sapphire, Cipher compute or client node:
-  * Minimum: 8 GB of ECC RAM
+  * Minimum: 12 GB of ECC RAM
-  * Recommended: 16 GB of ECC RAM
+  * Recommended: 20 GB of ECC RAM

 :::info